Karmiven/mod-player-bot-reset/README.md

 ## Features

-- Configurable Maximum Level: Set the maximum level a bot can reach before being reset to level 1.
+- **Configurable Maximum Level**: Set the maximum level a bot can reach before being reset to level 1.
-- Configurable Reset Chance: Specify the percentage chance for a bot's level to reset upon reaching the max level.
+- **Configurable Reset Chance**: Specify the percentage chance for a bot's level to reset upon reaching the max level.
-- Support for Random Bots: Only applies the reset to bots managed by `RandomPlayerbotMgr`.
+- **Support for Random Bots**: Only applies the reset to bots managed by `RandomPlayerbotMgr`.
-- Auto Equipment Reset: Destroys all equipped items when resetting a bot.
+- **Auto Equipment Reset**: Destroys all equipped items when resetting a bot.
-- Auto Maintenance Execution: Runs `AutoMaintenanceOnLevelupAction` after resetting to ensure bots are properly initialized.
+- **Auto Maintenance Execution**: Runs `AutoMaintenanceOnLevelupAction` after resetting to ensure bots are properly initialized.
-- Debug Mode: Optional logging for detailed debugging.
+- **Debug Mode**: Optional logging for detailed debugging.

 ## Installation